joomlaboat/place-article/README.md

 # placearticle
 Joomla! plugin to show one article inside another or anywhere else.
+Blah blah